1 | Green whipsnake |

 7 | Southern smooth snake |

+Southern smooth snakes have golden eyes, and are recognisable by a dark line stretching from each eye to the corners of their mouth.
 Most of their diet consists of reptiles, with their single favourite prey in Italy being the common wall lizard (Podarcis muralis).
-Compared to in Spain, southern smooth snakes in Italy eat significantly more millipedes and centipedes.
+Compared to in Spain, the southern smooth snakes in Italy eat significantly more millipedes and centipedes.

 8 | Leopard snake |

-The leopard snake, AKA European ratsnake, is primarily a snake of southeast Europe, particularly Greece.
-However, it has natural colonies along the southeast coast of Italy, including southeast Sicily and Puglia.
+The leopard snake, AKA European ratsnake, is primarily a species of southeast Europe, particularly Greece.
+However, it has several natural outposts along the southeast coast of Italy, including in southeast Sicily and Puglia.

 Leopard snakes have several morphs in Italy: a striped version, a patched version, and an in-between version.
-Originally, they were divided into subspecies based on these patterns, but they were recently lumped together again.
-The leopard snake is just a single subspecies with superficial morphs, like the eyelash viper.
+Originally, they were divided into subspecies based on these patterns, but recently, they were lumped together again.
+The leopard snake is just one single species with various superficial morphs, like the eyelash viper of Central America (a super variable species).
 The striped morph is particularly common along the Adriatic coast of Puglia.

 9 | Dice snake |

 Italy’s fishiest snake.
-The dice snake (Natrix tessellata) is a relative of the grass snake (Natrix helvetica), but even more water-dwelling.
-The dice snake can spend hours underwater in the slow-moving rivers it favours, surfacing only to take a 2 second breath.
-In optimal conditions, this snake can swell to vast numbers, with thousands per lake.
+The dice snake (Natrix tessellata) is a relative of the grass snake, but even more water-dwelling.
+The dice snake can spend hours underwater in the slow-moving river habitats it favours, surfacing only to take a 2 second breath, before vanishing into the depths again.
+In optimal conditions, this species can swell to vast numbers, with thousands of dice snakes per lake.

-Dice snakes measure 1-1.2 metres, and are most active in the afternoon.
-Compared to their cousin, they’re much more heavily reliant on fish.
+Dice snakes measure 100-120cm, with a maximum of 130cm, and are most active in the afternoon.
+Compared to their cousin, they’re more much more heavily reliant on fish.
 In a stream called Fosso Verginese in a hilly region of central Italy, 97% of the dice snake’s meals were fish, compared to just 17% for grass snakes.

-Dice snakes are highly reliant on vision for hunting, as scent molecules are dispersed and hard to track in water.
-Rather than venom or constriction, dice snakes simply grab their prey and force them down.
+Dice snakes are highly reliant on vision for hunting, as scent molecules are dispersed and harder to track in water.
+Instead of using venom or constriction, dice snakes simply grab their prey and force them down.
 That prey doesn’t include human beings, as dice snakes almost never bite.
-Like the grass snake, they love to play dead, and they sometimes fill their mouths with blood to complete the act.
+Like the grass snake, they love to play dead, and they sometimes fill their own mouths with blood to add to the deception.

 10 | Asp viper |

-Easily the most common venomous snake in Italy.
-Asp vipers are estimated to cause 90% of fatal snakebites in Italy.
-They measure 40-85cm and have an upturned nose, and prefer sheltered areas such as thickets and hedges.
+By far the most common venomous snake in Italy.
+Asp vipers range from 40cm to a maximum of 82cm, have a slightly upturned nose, and are most common in sheltered areas such as thickets and hedges.
+It’s estimated that this species causes 90% of fatal snakebites in Italy.